julianxhokaxhiu/FFNx/README.md

 ## Introduction
 Welcome to FFNx project.
 This is an attempt to move forward what you were used to know as [FF7_OpenGL](https://github.com/Aali132/ff7_opengl) driver, [made by Aali](http://forums.qhimm.com/index.php?topic=14922.0).

-Some of the improvements that you can find on FFNx are:
+Some of the improvements that you can find only on FFNx are:
+- **Native** Steam support!
+No Game converter required.
 - One single .dll file to be copied
 - Support for 7h 1.x/2.x
-- Support for external textures using `direct/` path
+- Support for configurable external textures path using [mod_path](misc/FFNx.cfg#L80)
 - Support for newest video and audio codecs ( WEBM, H.265, etc.)
 - In-Game music OGG files playback WITH LOOP support!
 - Five different Rendering Backends ( Vulkan, OpenGL, DirectX 9/11/12)